Âé¶čÊÓÆ”

 He had two young daughters and a son on the way, and he learned two weeks after being stationed at Camp Pendleton that he’d be shipping to Vietnam, where he served from 1966-67.

 “How many of your grandparents served in Vietnam?”
-Steinhauer asks the students seated in desks rimming the perimeter of the classroom, and several raised their hands.
+Steinhauer asks the students seated in desks rimming the perimeter of the classroom, and several raise their hands.
 Steinhauer has given this presentation to this class, The Vietnam Wars, for enough years that it’s now the grandchildren of his fellow veterans with whom he shares his experiences of war.

 Even though Steinhauer had given the presentation before, the Oct.
 18 session of The Vietnam Wars, for students in the Honors Residential Academic Program (HRAP), was different: It was filmed as part of the in-progress documentary , which chronicles Steinhauer’s experiences during and after the war and his deep love for the country and people of Vietnam.